‘When it comes to capitalism, the virus is greed.’ Octavia Bright on the capitalist dystopia of Emily St. John Mandel’s The Glass Hotel

 In the last six months, the significance of national borders has been brought into sharp relief.
 Watching the spread of Covid-19 as it continues its chaotic but determined march around the globe, we’ve become accustomed to waking each morning to a tangle of figures determined by these borders: numbers of new infections, numbers of deaths.
 Numbers both arbitrary and devastating.
 Borders that open and close depending on infection rates, which fluctuate along with the numbers.
 Privileges granted and rescinded by a virus.

 This will be familiar to readers of Station Eleven, Mandel’s previous smash hit work of dystopian fiction that tells the story of a pandemic.
 The spread happens fast, the novel unfolds after, showing us a parallel world of satellite communities, local gods and despotic abuses of power.
 It’s unnerving when a work of fiction begins to look like a prophecy.
-Thankfully, we haven’t yet reached the stage of cult leaders and fringe communities but perhaps it’s not far off – after all, we’re still in the first chapter of our coronavirus story, where things end up is yet to be discovered.
+Thankfully, we haven’t yet reached the stage of cult leaders and fringe communities.

 And what of the kingdom of money, protected by its invisible borders?
 As the economy grinds to a halt and throws the majority of us into great financial uncertainty, we watch as those usually insulated by extreme wealth and privilege continue to be so.
 Around the world, as lockdowns were implemented and people dutifully confined themselves to their homes, however cramped, the super-rich escaped crowded cities for bucolic second houses, visited castles, chartered private jets.
 You see, the kingdom of money is a dystopian reality that has always existed, a parallel world for the one per cent that sits like a palimpsest on the one inhabited by the other ninety-nine.